zrythm/zrythm/INSTALL.md

 If you don't want to install anything permanent on your system, you can install it somewhere temporary by configuring with
-`meson --prefix=/tmp/zrythm` for example, and then you can run it with `GSETTINGS_SCHEMA_DIR=/tmp/zrythm/share/glib-2.0/schemas ./build/src/zrythm`.
+`meson build --prefix=/tmp/zrythm` for example, and then you can run it with `GSETTINGS_SCHEMA_DIR=/tmp/zrythm/share/glib-2.0/schemas ./build/src/zrythm`.
 The built program will be at `build/src/zrythm` by default.